GridPlus/gridplus-sdk/docs/docs/intro.md

 The [GridPlus SDK](https://github.com/GridPlus/gridplus-sdk) is designed to facilitate communication between an app or service and a user's [Lattice1 hardware wallet](https://gridplus.io/lattice).

-:::info
+:::note
-The Lattice1 is an internet connected device which listens for requests and fills them in firmware.
-Web requests originate from this SDK and responses are returned **asynchronously**.
-Some requests require user authorization and may time out if the user does not approve them.
+The [Lattice1](https://gridplus.io/lattice) is an Internet-connected device which listens for end-to-end encrypted requests.
+HTTPS requests originate from this SDK and responses are returned **asynchronously**.
+Some requests require user authorization and will time out if the user does not approve them.

+If you are using the `gridplus-sdk` in a Node.js application with a version of Node lower than v18, you will need to patch the `fetch()` API in the global scope.
+One solution is to use the `node-fetch` package.
+See [the `node-fetch` README](https://github.com/node-fetch/node-fetch#installation) for instructions.
+Other options are available on NPM.

 :::

 ## Installing